Virginia Buttonweed Control

 Where to Inspect

-Virginia buttonweed produces by seed root fragment and stem fragments and often is an indicator of poorly drained soils.
-Virginia buttonweed is a problem primarily in transition zones and warm-season areas.
-It's a creeping, spreading perennial weed that will cover large areas over a short period of time.
+Virginia buttonweed is produced by seed, root fragments, and stem fragments and often indicates poorly drained soils.
+It is a problem primarily in transition zones and warm-season areas.
+It's a creeping, spreading perennial weed that covers large areas over a short period.

-Virginia buttonweed is known to spread through root systems called rhizomes so what that means is that it can creep underground and pop back up into a new area.
+This weed is known to spread through root systems called rhizomes, which means it can creep underground and pop back up into a new area.

-Virginia buttonweed can also spread when you mow the lawn as pieces can break off and if you're not bagging your clippings, they can re-establish or replant itself into the ground.
-Branch stems which are usually hairy and leaf blades which dark green on the top side and a lighter green on the bottom.
+Virginia buttonweed can also spread when you mow the lawn as pieces break off, and if you're not bagging your clippings, they can re-establish or replant into the ground.
+Branch stems are usually hairy, and leaf blades are dark green on the top and lighter green on the bottom.

 What to Look For

-You should be looking for oppositely arranged leaves that are stemless.
+It would be best if you were looking for oppositely arranged leaves that are stemless.
 If they have matured, you will see a small white star-shaped flower.

 Treatment

-Before using any herbicide product, make sure you first have on the proper PPE for safety (gloves, glasses, mask).
+Before using any herbicide product, make sure you have the proper personal protective equipment (PPE).

-Because of the way it can spread by seed and rhizomes, hand pulling virginia buttonweed is not going to successfully get rid of it.
-The best option is using a post-emergent herbicide and spot spraying it rather than using a blanket application as this will risk damaging the desired turf.
+Because Virginia buttonweed can spread by seed and rhizomes, hand-pulling it will not successfully remove it.
+The best option is to use a post-emergent herbicide and spot-spray it rather than making a blanket application, which risks damaging the desired turf.

-Our top recommendation is a broadleaf weed killer such as msm turf herbicide which are an economical option that are focused on targeting broadleaf weeds.
+Our top recommendation is a broadleaf weed killer such as MSM turf herbicide, which is an economical option focused on targeting broadleaf weeds.

-If you are looking at treating virginia buttonweed on larger scale, we recommend Fahrenheit Herbicide.
-This is a water soluble granule that offers more variety to control virginia buttonweed because it can be applied at various rates and can even be used to treat acres of land.
-Fahrenheit is also only labelled to used on warm-season grasses, which works well since virginia buttonweed is a warm-season broadleaf weed.
+If you want to treat Virginia buttonweed on a larger scale, we recommend Fahrenheit Herbicide.
+This water-soluble granule offers more variety to control Virginia buttonweed because it can be applied at various rates and even be used to treat acres of land.
+Fahrenheit is also only labeled for use on warm-season grasses, which works well since Virginia buttonweed is a broadleaf weed.

-Step 1- Mix Herbicide and Apply To Treatment Area
+Step 1: Mix Herbicide and Apply To The Treatment Area

 Squeeze ampule of TopShot into Sprayer

-Measure the square footage of your yard and then input the appropriate amount of msm turf herbicide into the sprayer, then mix with water.
-For broadcast applications with Fahrenheit, you will apply at a rate of 6 to 12 oz. of product per 20 to 80 gallons of water per acre.
-For general spot applications, with Fahrenheit, you will apply at a rate of 0.2 ounces of product per 1 gallon of water per 1,000 sq. ft.
+For broadcast applications with Fahrenheit, you will apply 6 to 12 oz. of product per 20 to 80 gallons of water per acre.
+For general spot applications, with Fahrenheit, you will apply 0.2 ounces of product per 1 gallon of water per 1,000 sq. ft.

-To mix, fill your sprayer about halfway with water, add your measured amount of product, and then fill the sprayer with the remaining amount of water until it is filled to capacity.
-Shake your sprayer to mix well, and pump to product a low-pressure spray.
+To mix, fill your sprayer halfway with water, add your measured amount of product, and then fill it with the remaining water until it is filled.
+Shake your sprayer to mix well, and pump to produce a low-pressure spray.

-It's best to apply products when it is under 85 degrees as temperatures higher than 85 degrees may do damage to the grass you wish to keep.
-Do expect some yellowing of your grass after application.
-Don't be alarmed by it as it will be temporary and your grass will soon be able to pop back out of it.
+It's best to apply products when temperatures are under 85 degrees, as temperatures higher than 85 degrees may damage the grass you wish to keep.
+Expect some yellowing of your grass after application.
+Don't be alarmed by it, as it will be temporary, and your grass will soon be able to pop back out of it.

 Spraying followup application on Virginia Buttonweed